-- Access the Shared Workspace by choosing File | Open or Save As, or by choosing Share | Open Online or Save Online. - Manage your folders or files as necessary: - If you accessed the Shared Workspace from the File menu, use the buttons above the folder pane to add, rename or delete folders, or select one or more files and use the buttons above the file pane to rename or delete them.
+- Choose File | Open or Save As or choose Share | Open Online or Save Online, then click MatchWare Shared Workspace.
+If you haven't accessed the workspace already, login in the dialog that appears.
+For more information about the connection procedure, see "Opening and saving online documents". - Manage your folders or files as necessary: - If you accessed the Shared Workspace from the File menu, use the buttons above the folder pane to add, rename or delete folders, or select one or more files and use the buttons above the file pane to rename or delete them.